How it works

 |---|---|---|

-analysis.completed | An analysis finishes successfully | { analysis_id, org_id, rep_id, scores, status } |
+analysis.completed | An analysis finishes successfully | Full analysis row (same shape as GET /v1/analyses/:id) |

-analysis.failed | An analysis fails to complete | { analysis_id, org_id, rep_id, error } |
+analysis.failed | An analysis fails to complete | Full analysis row with status: "failed" and populated error |

 persona.assigned | A persona_assign job completes | { org_id, rep_id, job_id, result } |